Peter Brotherhood: Peter Brotherhood Limited

 In June 1937, Peter Brotherhood's products included: high and low pressure compressors, compressors for torpedo service, torpedo tubes, Brotherhood high speed forced lubrication steam engines, steam turbines, turbo-generators, high speed diesel engines, oil and gas engines, refrigerating compressors, pumps, water cooling towers, filtering plants, fans, dynamometers, pressure gauge testing and other precision instruments.

-Before the company went public in 1937 contracts had been undertaken for more than 60 years for H M Government and numerous Dominion and foreign governments and many of the principal industrial, shipping, and utility enterprises in and beyond the United Kingdom including: London County Council, Metropolitan Water Board, Gas Light and Coke Co, Imperial Chemical Industries, Union Cold Storage, Burmah Oil, Anglo-Iranian Oil, LNER railway, LMS railway, P & O.
+Before the company went public in 1937 contracts had been undertaken for more than 60 years for H M Government and numerous Dominion and foreign governments and many of the principal industrial, shipping, and utility enterprises in and beyond the United Kingdom including: London County Council, Metropolitan Water Board, Gas Light & Coke Company, Imperial Chemical Industries, Union Cold Storage, Burmah Oil, Anglo-Iranian Oil, London & North Eastern Railway, London, Midland & Scottish Railway and P&O.

-Dresser Rand Company Ltd

-In 2008, the business was sold to Dresser-Rand Company Ltd.

-Hayward Tyler Group

-On 30 October 2015 the Hayward Tyler Group PLC completed the acquisition of the trade and assets of the Peter Brotherhood business from Dresser-Rand Company Ltd, a Siemens-owned company.
+In 2008, the business was sold to Dresser-Rand.
+On 30 October 2015 the Hayward Tyler Group completed the acquisition of the Peter Brotherhood business from Dresser-Rand.

-Avingtrans Plc

 Avingtrans Engineering Technology Group announced an all-share acquisition of the Hayward Tyler Group as of September 1, 2017 in which Hayward Tyler became a wholly owned division of Avingtrans.
-Peter Brotherhood, based in Peterborough, UK, which sat within Avingtrans’ Process Solutions and Rotating Equipment (“PSRE”) division, specialises in the design, manufacture and servicing of performance-critical steam turbines, turbo gen-sets, compressors, gear boxes and combined heat and power systems.
-It was acquired in September 2017, as part of the acquisition of the Hayward Tyler Group (“HTG”) which attracted total consideration of £52.7m, of which Peter Brotherhood represented approximately £9.3m.
+Peter Brotherhood, based in Peterborough, which sat within Avingtrans’ Process Solutions and Rotating Equipment (“PSRE”) division, specialises in the design, manufacture and servicing of performance-critical steam turbines, turbo gen-sets, compressors, gear boxes and combined heat and power systems.
+It was acquired in September 2017, as part of the acquisition of the Hayward Tyler Group.

-Howden

-On 11 March 2021, Howden acquired Peter Brotherhood from Avingtrans in a Disposal transaction for a total consideration (enterprise value) of £35.0 million, which, after adjustment for debt and working capital, will result in the Company receiving net proceeds of approximately £30.6 million, before transaction costs.
-The Disposal represents a gross return of almost four times the original capital investment (approximately £9.3m).
-The Peter Brotherhood acquisition further expands Howden's technologies and capabilities in delivering environmental and energy technology solutions to its customers.
-Specifically, this acquisition expands Howden's steam turbine product range to include larger scale, multi-stage technology offerings.
+On 11 March 2021, Howden acquired Peter Brotherhood from Avingtrans.